 One is honmei-choco (chocolate for the man who the woman serious about)

 Of course women perchase more money for honmei-choco than giri-choco.

 Giri-choco is usualy cheaper and delivered to their superiors at work

 In companies, women sometimes just put a box of chocolates on a table

 in a canteen for all male co-workers.

 Lately, another type of chocolate called "My choco" is more and more getting popular.

 "My choco" is a chocolate for women themselves as a treat for themselves:

 ex.
-High quality and healthy chocolates which contain collagen or hyaluronic acid inside.
+Usualy high quality brand one.
+Healthy chocolates which contain collagen or hyaluronic acid etc.